holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/09_art_of_programming/lesson_plan.md

 - Do art exercise
 - Programming as art AND engineering
     - Art is finding space where human's intuitively engage with concepts
-        - function naming
+        - Function naming
     - Engineering is filling in the details and making it work well
-        - function code writing
+        - Function code writing

 ### Homework